 Seraphim J Rose Patel

 Seraphim J Rose Patel is quality assurance manager at the London Cancer Alliance.
-He is a member of the National Institute for Health and Care Excellence external reference group assisting with the development of audit tools and has been invited to join the review board as a reviewer for Clinical Governance: An International Journal.
+He is a member of the National Institute for Health and Care Excellence external reference group assisting with the development of audit tools, and has been invited to join the review board for Clinical Governance: An International Journal.
 He is an executive MBA student at Bath University School of Management.

 The judging panel for the HSJ Efficiency Awards 2012 shortlisted Seraphim’s "A Whole Person, Whole System Approach to Integration: Reducing Costs While Improving Individual and System Outcomes" project in the Commissioning Support Services category.
 The project, in collaboration with a colleague from social care, looks at the urgent need to develop measures of whole system working.
 It describes the development of a simple and practical set of measures for benchmarking and analysing local use of whole system resources as the basis for discussion and planning.
 The project was shortlisted for the above award.